 We have a wide range of resources and facilities to support your learning and ensure you receive the maximum benefit from studying this programme.

-You also have the opportunity to write works for the Birmingham Contemporary Music Group (our ‘Ensemble in Association’) the Department’s New Music Ensemble, and for other workshops with visiting performers (e.g. Darragh Morgan, Carla Rees, and Joby Burgess in recent years).
-Excellent equipment (computers, microphones, recorders) and library resources, and the opportunity to interact with distinguished guest artists in our COMPASS Forum seminar series fill out a first class offering.
+By studying this pathway you have the opportunity to write works for the Birmingham Contemporary Music Group (our ‘Ensemble in Association’) the Department’s New Music Ensemble, as well as other departmental ensembles such as the orchestras.
+As well, we regularly offer workshops with visiting performers (e.g. Darragh Morgan, Carla Rees, and Joby Burgess in recent years).
+All this combined with excellent equipment (computers, microphones, recorders) and library resources, and the opportunity to interact with distinguished guest artists in our COMPASS Forum seminar series, makes for an exciting and creative environment.

 Information Skills and Resources in Music